Top 12 CRNA Skills to Put on Your Resume

 1. Anesthesia Administration

 Anesthesia administration by a CRNA (Certified Registered Nurse Anesthetist) involves the safe and effective delivery of anesthesia and anesthesia-related care to patients before, during, and after surgical, therapeutic, diagnostic, and obstetrical procedures.
-This includes monitoring the patient's vital signs, managing pain, and ensuring optimal patient safety and comfort.
+This includes monitoring vital signs, managing pain, and safeguarding patient comfort and safety throughout the perioperative arc.

 Why It's Important